DeepSourceCorp/good-first-issue/README.md

   - It is actively maintained.

-- Add your repository's path (in lexicographic order) in [data/repositories.toml](data/repositories.toml).
+- Add your repository's path (in lexicographic order) in [data/repositories.toml](data/repositories.toml).This file is used by the project as a repository directory to centrally manage all related repository information.
+Once you add it, some of the project's automated processes will incorporate your repository into the management.

 - Create a new pull-request.
 Please add the link to the issues page of the repository in the PR description.
 Once the pull request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).